Codecademy/docs/content/swiftui/concepts/views/terms/color/color.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-A **Color** view is a way into incorporate colors in the user interface.
+A **Color** view is a way to incorporate colors into the user interface.
 It can be used to modify the backgrounds.

 ## Syntax